10 Nov A Beginner’s Guide to Using Pennsylvania’s Medicaid Waiver for Home Care

 What home care agencies accept the Medicaid waiver?

-It is important to note that not all home care agencies can and will accept medicaid waivers.
-Chosen Family Home Care is proud to accept the medicaid waiver for personal assistance services, home health aides, and personal care in Philadelphia, Delaware, Bucks, Montgomery, and Chester counties of Pennsylvania.
+It is important to note that not all home care agencies can and will accept Medicaid waivers.
+Chosen Family Home Care is proud to accept the Medicaid waiver for personal assistance services, home health aides, paid family caregivers, and personal care in Philadelphia, Delaware, Bucks, Montgomery, and Chester counties of Pennsylvania.
+Chosen Family Home Care also can accept clients in other parts of Pennsylvania.
+Call for details.

 Contact us now for a free consultation or with other questions.
-We can assist with any questions about the medicaid waiver, home and community based services, and the best home care service option that meets your needs.
+We can assist with any questions about the Medicaid waiver under Community Health Choices, home and community based services, and the best home care service option that meets your needs.
 Follow us on Facebook and Instagram as well for regularly updated content.

 4 Comments